 (1) For a definition of each of the KPIs, refer to 'Measuring financial performance - glossary' on pages 257 to 258 of the Group's 2020 Annual Report and Accounts.
 The KPIs include statutory, regulatory and alternative performance measures.
 Where applicable certain KPIs are calculated on an annualised basis for the periods to 31 March.

-Business and financial review Financial performance - underlying basis
+Financial performance - underlying basis

 Key performance indicators (continued)